Learner Tien: Playing style

 Tien has demonstrated a defensive baseline play style early in his career, characterised by solid defensive retrieval, counterpunching, and astute speed and court coverage.
-He has a long windup on his forehand that enables him to generate height over the net and topspin; neutralising his opponent’s advantage when trying to flatten out the ball through the court.
+He has a long windup on his forehand that enables him to generate height over the net and topspin, neutralising his opponent’s advantage when trying to flatten out the ball through the court.
 He has high fitness and consistency from the back of the court, and a dedicated point-by-point approach to wearing his opponents out with long rallies.
 His backhand groundstroke is comparatively flatter than his forehand; this occasionally leads to lower consistency and a few more unforced errors on that wing, but this shot of his, by contrast, is less attackable in rallies compared to his forehand which has a long windup and follow-through motion, and can be rushed by a hard-hitting opponent’s baseline power.
 As a left-handed tennis player, he favours both the deuce-court and ad-court exchanges with right-handed players due to his superior baseline consistency and added topspin on his forehand.
-However, Tien is sometimes hesitant in generating his own pace aside from in cases of easily attackable balls, especially on his backhand.
+However, Tien is sometimes hesitant in generating his own pace aside from cases of easily attackable balls, especially on his backhand.
 He is much more adept at redirecting pace from his opponents to create offensive opportunities.
-In general, he hits the tennis ball with great length and limits angles in exchanges from the baseline, which allows his court coverage and fitness to outlast most opponents; who may feel compelled, due to the above factors, to over-exert against his counterpunching skills.
+In general, he hits the tennis ball with great length and limits angles in exchanges from the baseline, which allows his court coverage and fitness to outlast most opponents; they may feel compelled, due to the above factors, to over-exert against his counterpunching skills.

-So far, Tien’s strategic approach in most matches is characterised by using his superior physical fitness over many opponents, limiting unforced errors from the baseline, and occasionally using his opponent’s pace against them - on occasion, he favours the backhand down the line, and there are times that he will be more aggressive than usual.
+At this stage, Tien’s strategic approach in most matches is characterised by using his superior physical fitness over many opponents, limiting unforced errors from the baseline, and occasionally using his opponent’s pace against them — on occasion, he favours the backhand down the line, and there are times when he will be more aggressive than usual.
 Tien and coach Michael Chang have worked to improve his all-court game and offensive skills by developing a steadily improving transition/net-approach mentality.
-He has employed aggressive pace-generation from the baseline, net-rushing and transitioning inside the court to take time away from his opponents more often as the year has progressed.
+He has employed aggressive pace-generation from the baseline, net-rushing and transitioning inside the court to take time away from his opponents more often.
 However, this has brought about mixed results.

-So far, the weakest aspect of Tien’s game is his serve, by far.
-He hits with very generalised placement in the service box, and often not with much pace - his top speed on first serve is consistently around 100-115 mph (160-185 km/h).
-But he has been recorded hitting a first serve as high as 144 mph, a rarity for his standards so far.
+The weakest aspect of Tien’s game is his serve.
+He hits with very generalised placement in the service box, and often without much pace — his top speed on first serve is consistently around 100-115 mph (160-185 km/h).

-So far, Tien has demonstrated a preference for hard courts - as evidenced by his recent success on the surface.
-He has aimed to increase the dimensionality of his game, thereby boosting the chances of him having a breakout on the natural surfaces.
+Tien has demonstrated a preference for hard courts, as evidenced by his recent success on the surface.
+He has aimed to increase the dimensionality of his game, thereby boosting his chances of having a breakout on other surfaces.